Manitoba’s Justice System #

 T.S.
 Eliot insisted “All noble human endeavor should be in pursuit of true Judgment”.

-You’d think Judges could follow those simple guidelines.
+You’d think Judges could be held to those simple guidelines.

-Consciously, deliberately, intentionally and purposefully skewing and distorting available evidence to arrive at a preferred conclusion is perhaps the most abusive and destructive violation of a judge’s oath of office I can imagine.
+Consciously, deliberately, intentionally and purposefully skewing and distorting available evidence to reach a preferred conclusion is perhaps the most abusive and destructive violation of a judge’s oath of office I can imagine.
+It becomes an aberrant, unentitled judgment, underming the entire judicial system’s credibility, authority and legitimacy.
+This leads to a collapse of the whole social purpose of a court system.

 Disclaimer: What follows is my impression of the decline in trust of Justice in Manitoba over the past forty years.
 It is a work in progress.
 If you find any error of fact or perception, please inform the website @ email@example.com.
 Thank-you.